W.Va. man charged in assault on Capitol officer is ordered held pending trial

 Tanios was taken into custody March 14, as was Julian Elie Khater, 32, of State College, Pa.
 Authorities said they grew up together in New Jersey.

-U.S. prosecutors alleged that the men traveled, lodged and went to the Capitol together where Khater said, “Give me that bear sh--,” to Tanios on video recorded at 2:14 p.m. at the Lower West Terrace of the Capitol, where Sicknick and other officers were standing behind metal bicycle racks.
+U.S. prosecutors alleged that the men traveled and lodged together as they headed to the Capitol, where Khater said, “Give me that bear s---,” to Tanios on video recorded at 2:14 p.m. at the Lower West Terrace of the Capitol, where Sicknick and other officers were standing behind metal bicycle racks.

 “Hold on, hold on, not yet, not yet . . . it’s still early,” Tanios allegedly replied, which the FBI said showed the two were “working in concert and had a plan to use the toxic spray against law enforcement.”